cgruver/cgruver/_posts/2022-08-02-Quarkus-For-Architects-01.md

          enable: true
    ```

    __Note:__ We'll be setting the http listen port via an environment variable.
-This will be very useful later, when we're deploying to OpenShift and setting our configuration via `ConfigMap`.
+This will be very useful later when we're deploying to OpenShift and setting our configuration via `ConfigMap`.

 1. Now let's fire it up and test it out.

    Yes...  we could/should write tests...
 We'll do that later.
 After all, this is Quarkus for Architects who sometimes write code.
+We preach about TDD, but do we practice it?
+I'm hoping to get better at it, and you will too.

    ```bash
    cd ${HOME}/okd-lab/quarkus-projects/apiserver